Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

 Furthermore, we find that the BCS ground state always lies within the sector $\Delta\bar{\Delta}>0$.
-Considering the fact that the gap and number equations are only dependent on the product $\Delta$ and $\bar{\Delta}$, rather than their relative ratio, we take $\Delta^{\ast}=\bar{\Delta}$, which does not affect the physical conclusions of our work~\cite{supplemental}.
+Considering the fact that the gap and number equations are only dependent on the product $\Delta$ and $\bar{\Delta}$, rather than their relative ratio, we take $\Delta^{\ast}=\bar{\Delta}$, which does not affect the physical conclusions of our work.
 For numerical calculations, we focus on a quasi-one-dimensional configuration, where the Fermi gas is tightly confined in the spatial directions perpendicular to that of the SOC, such that $t_{s,y,z}\ll t_{s,x}$.
 Integrating out the transverse degrees of freedom and replacing $V^{-1}\sum_{\boldsymbol{k}}$ with $L_{x}^{-1}\sum_{k_{x}}$ ($L_x$ being the lattice size long the $x$ direction) in Eq.~(\ref{eq:gapparticle_equation}), we self-consistently solve the gap and number equations for $\{\Delta,\mu\}$, from which the BCS ground state as well as Bogoliubov quasiparticle spectra are constructed.
-For convenience, we drop the label $x$ in the following discussions.
+For convenience, we drop the label $x$ in the following discussions. {Note that the residue degrees of freedom in the transverse direction differentiate our quasi-one-dimensional Fermi gas with an exact one-dimensional system where strong quantum fluctuations would render the mean-field treatment unreliable.}

-\emph{Point-gap topological superfluid}.-- In Fig.~\ref{fig:BdG}(a), we show the numerically calculated ground-state phase diagram.
+{\bf Point-gap topological superfluid.} In Fig.~\ref{fig:BdG}{\bf a}, we show the numerically calculated ground-state phase diagram (see additional discussions in the Supplementary Note 2).
 Unlike the conventional Hermitian case, where the superfluid phase transition is continuous, our model possesses a first-order phase boundary between the superfluid (SF) and the normal (N) phase, as evidenced by the plotted discontinuous color changes across the phase boundary.
-Such a behavior originates from the competition between the pairing interaction and an imaginary gap introduced by the non-Hermitian SOC [see Fig.~\ref{fig:BdG}(b)(c)].
+Such a behavior originates from the competition between the pairing interaction and an imaginary gap introduced by the non-Hermitian SOC [see Fig.~\ref{fig:BdG}{\bf b} and \ref{fig:BdG}{\bf c}].
 Note that the phase transition becomes continuous in the vacuum limit with the particle density $\nu=N_{a}/L\rightarrow 0$.

 In the superfluid phase, quasiparticle dispersions $E_{\boldsymbol{k}\sigma}$ form closed spectral loops on the complex plane, reminiscent of the eigenspectral point-gap topology associated with the seminal non-Hermitian skin effects~\cite{gong2018topological,kawabata2019symmetry,bergholtz2019exceptional,okuma2020topological,zhang2020correspondence,pan2020point}.
 The spectral winding number characterizing the ground-state point-gap topology is given by